OfficeDev/Office-Samples/Excel-HelloWorld-TaskPane-JS/README.md

    You can use either of the ways to download the sample code:
    * In the `Office Add-ins Development Kit` extension, find the sample in `Sample gallery`, click the "create" button at the top of the sample page.
-   * Clone or download this sample to a folder on your computer, then open the folder in Visual Studio Code.
+   * [Clone](https://docs.github.com/repositories/creating-and-managing-repositories/cloning-a-repository) this repository or download this sample to a folder on your computer.
+Then, open the folder in Visual Studio Code.

 1. **Open the Office Add-in Development Kit**